aditi-sharma12/Sales-Performance-Navigator/README.md

 ## Introduction

-The Sales Dashboard project leverages Power BI's capabilities to visualize and analyze sales data.
+The Sales-Performance-Navigator project leverages Power BI's capabilities to visualize and analyze sales data.
 The dashboard provides key metrics and visualizations that enable users to monitor sales trends, profitability, customer insights, and more.

 ## Dashboard Features